socketry/async-job-adapter-active_job/guides/getting-started/readme.md

 end
 ```

-This configuration sets up two queues: one for the Redis queue and one for the Inline queue.
+This configuration sets up two queues: a default queue which uses Redis as an intermediate bridge between the client and server, and a local queue which processes jobs in the same process.
+The `config.active_job.queue_adapter = :async_job` line sets the global Active Job queue adapter to use `Async::Job`.

 #### Job Specific Configuration